What's true & what's implied

 Implied — inferred or stylized

-- Building heights — only ~2% carry real height data; the rest are inferred from type, footprint, and district.
-Downtown towers use published heights.
+- Remaining building heights — the 7.7% without trusted LiDAR coverage are inferred from type, footprint, and district.

 - Building appearance — colors, windows, and rooftops are procedural archetypes, not photographs of real facades.